Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Abstract

 \section{Abstract}

 The van der Waals interaction between neutral atoms is typically studied using stationary perturbation theory for the short-distance (London) limit, while long-distance (Casimir-Polder) results are usually derived via semiclassical, time-dependent approaches.
-In this pedagogical article, we demonstrate that reformulating stationary perturbation theory calculations in terms of time-ordered correlation functions significantly simplifies the mathematical treatment.
+Here, we demonstrate that reformulating stationary perturbation theory calculations in terms of time-ordered correlation functions significantly simplifies the mathematical treatment.
 This reformulation is particularly advantageous for higher-order calculations required in the long-distance regime, where retardation effects become important.
-Our approach provides a unified framework that connects both limiting cases while offering a clear conceptual picture suitable for advanced quantum mechanics courses.
+Our approach provides a unified framework connecting both limiting cases, and is intended as a bridge between advanced quantum mechanics and field-theoretic treatments of dispersion forces, suitable for graduate-level courses or specialized readers.